Agents and attorneys: Learn to think like an examiner

 If you are a patent attorney or agent, it helps to think like an examiner.
 Get a better understanding of how examiners makes decisions at the Stakeholder Training on Examination Practice and Procedure (STEPP) agent attorney three day course.

 In-person courses are led by USPTO trainers and based on material developed for training USPTO employees.
 Training focuses on how our examiners review patent applications according to the Manual of Patent Examining Procedure (MPEP).
 Similar to entry level examiners, each trainee will use a sample application that will be the focus of exercises.
 The training is broken into the following modules:

-Day 1 focuses on the role of an examiner and the steps an examiner would take when reading an application for the first time.
-Claim interpretation and 35 USC 101 and 112 are emphasized on Day 1.
+- Day one focuses on the role of an examiner and the steps an examiner would take when reading an application for the first time, with an emphasis on Claim interpretation and 35 USC 101 and 112.

-Day 2 uses the information gathered during Day 1 to plan a search, conduct a search, and map prior art to claims using 35 USC 102 and 103.
+- Day two gives participants the chance to use the information gathered during day one to plan a search, conduct a search, and map prior art to claims using 35 USC 102 and 103.

-Day 3 focuses on writing of an office action, as well as post-examination options such as the Patent Trial and Appeal Board (PTAB) and the Central Reexamination Unit (CRU).
-Similar to the training of entry level examiners, a sample application will be provided to each trainee and will be the focus of exercises during each module which build upon each other.
+- Day three focuses on writing of an office action, as well as post-examination options such as the Patent Trial and Appeal Board (PTAB) and the Central Reexamination Unit (CRU).